 Shower and changing rooms are available.
 While the facilities are a little dated, everything is kept clean and working order.
 There are no lockers, so you need to keep your belongings in sight.
 If you forget to bring a towel, they are available for a $2.00 charge.

 Overflow mineral water from Keough’s Hot Springs runs into a “hot ditch” about a half-mile below the resort and ends up in the Owens River on Highway 395.

 Keough Hot Ditch is the destination of choice for visitors who prefer a more natural and free hot springs experience.
 Water from the resort flows into several pools created by rock dams.
 The water in the Keough hot ditch pools hovers around 90 degrees, just suitable for a pleasant soak.

-Evenings is when many of the locals visit the hot ditch pools.
-After dusk enjoy an amazing view of the stars in the dark night of the Owens Valley made even more enjoyable by soaking in a natural state.
+Keough hot ditch pools are optional clothing; however, most tourists wear swimsuits or shorts during the day.
+After the sun goes down, it’s a different story.
+Evenings are when many of the locals visit the hot ditch pools.
+After dusk, enjoy a fantastic view of the stars in the night of the Owens Valley, made even more enjoyable by soaking in a natural state.

 The campground at Keough’s is on the small side, with only ten spaces.
 Reservations are suggested.
 Also on site are four tent cabins and a 2-bedroom mobile home available for rental.
 Nothing fancy here but adequate for a day or two.
 Keep in mind that the main pool area closes at 7 pm on weekdays and 8 pm on weekends.
 Tuesdays, the pool is closed all day for cleaning.